 A security prevents you to start GNS3 as a normal user if you started it as root before (this doesn’t apply on Windows).
 This is to avoid permissions issues.
 We strongly recommend to avoid running GNS3 as root since there is no good reason to do that.

 We have release a new maintenance version of Dynamips which is included in GNS3 2.1.
 This version of Dynamips has the following changes:

 Deprecated features should not impact you, these are rarely used features which are usually not documented.

 You can no longer connect to a GNS3 server using HTTPS.
 Support in version 2.1 was buggy.

-We recommend to setup a VPN instead because he will protect the connection to the GNS3 server and to the server consoles.
+We recommend to setup a VPN instead because it will protect connections to the GNS3 server and to server consoles.

-We no longer provide package for Ubuntu trusty.
-The last supported release is the current ubuntu LTS: Xenial.
-The main reason is the Qt version provided by Trusty is old and contain bug especially for HDPI screens.
+We no longer provide packages for Ubuntu trusty.
+The last supported release is the current LTS version of Ubuntu: Xenial.
+The main reason is the Qt version provided by Trusty is old and contain bugs especially with HDPI support.

-With the drop of Ubuntu Trusty support we ask now for Qt 5.5 and later for Linux.
-This allow the GNS3 team to use new Qt module like websockets which mean benefits for all users.
+Qt 5.5 and later is required on Linux.
+This allows the GNS3 team to use new Qt module like websockets which benefits all users.